 To be eligible for part-time federal or provincial grants, students must apply for a federal part-time loan, as grant eligibility is determined using the federal loan criteria.
-A single application form for the parttime Canada Loan and/or Canada Study Grants must be submitted to UNBC Awards, Financial Aid (Office of the Registrar) for consideration.
+A single application form for the part-time Canada Loan and/or Canada Study Grants must be submitted to UNBC Awards and Financial Aid Office for consideration.

 If applicable, grant monies will be awarded first, and any remaining unmet need will be met through a federal part-time loan document.
-Further information on part-time loans and grants is available from UNBC Awards, Financial Aid (Office of the Registrar).
+Further information on part-time loans and grants is available from UNBC Awards and Financial Aid Office.